wiserim/Skew/README.md

 **Features:**
 * calculation of skew transformation measured in pixels,
 * skew update on resize,
+* dependency free,
-* can be used standalone and with jQuery,
+* can be used standalone with plain JavaScript or as jQuery plugin,
 * responsiveness - breakpoints definition,
 * debouncing (optional),
 * cross-browser - supports IE9+ and modern browsers,